Pedro E. Diaz High School: History

 Pedro E. Diaz High School was first known as Annex of Fort Bonifacio College (FBC) situated at Soldiers Hills Village, Putatan, City of Muntinlupa.
-Due to Financial and Administrative problems, on February, 1980, the PTA passed the resolution converting the school into Muntinlupa Municipal High School into Pedro E. Diaz High School, which the late Mayor Maximiano Argana and the School Division Superintendent Bienvenido Espiritu approved.
+Due to Financial and Administrative problems, in February, 1980, the PTA passed the resolution converting the school into Muntinlupa Municipal High School into Pedro E. Diaz High School, which the late Mayor Maximiano Argana and the School Division Superintendent Bienvenido Espiritu approved.

-Again, on December 2, 1991, Muntinlupa Mayor Ignacio R. Bunye and the Sanguniang Bayan member signed Resolution No. 91-233 renaming Muntinlupa Municipal High School into Pedro E. Diaz High School in honor and tribute to Hon.
+Again, on December 2, 1991, Muntinlupa Mayor Ignacio R. Bunye and the Sangguniang Bayan member signed Resolution No. 91-233 renaming Muntinlupa Municipal High School into Pedro E. Diaz High School in honor and tribute to Hon.
 Pedro Espeleta Diaz, a former Mayor of his town, who was brutally killed by the Japanese during his term in defense of his townmates.

 Disaster and Risk Reduction Management

-The schools "Batang Emergency Response Team" (BERT) won several awards in the regional level from the DRRM.
+The school's "Batang Emergency Response Team" (BERT) won several awards at the regional level from the DRRM.

 A school building was abandoned due to it being above the Marikina Valley Fault System.